rohitshubham/special_assignment_2020/readme.md

 It has been implemented in python3 using [pytorch](pytorch.org) DNN library.
 This implementation uses VGG-16 as the underlying architecture and the function calls have been made using gRPC protocol (as per the original paper).
 It automatically uses CUDA cores if available on the device.

+The implementation essentially converts the original graph to a minimum _s-t_ cut problem.
+This implementation performs the cut using [Boykov Kolmogorov](discovery.ucl.ac.uk/13383/1/13383.pdf) algorithm.
+The bandwidth has been measure using [iperf3](https://iperf.fr/) tool.

 #### Architecture
 A rough architecture and the overall data-flow has been summarized in the figure below.